-Whole-exome sequencing identifies inherited mutations in autismJanuary 23rd, 2013 in Autism spectrum disorders
+Whole-exome sequencing identifies inherited mutations in autismJanuary 23, 2013 in Medicine & Health / Autism spectrum disorders

 While autism clearly runs in some families, few inherited genetic causes have been found.
 A major reason is that these causes are so varied that it's hard to find enough people with a given mutation to establish a clear pattern.
 Researchers at Boston Children's Hospital have pinpointed several inherited mutations—among the first to be identified—through an unusual approach: using whole-exome sequencing to study large Middle Eastern families with autism.

 The study, published in the January 23 issue of the journal Neuron, also found evidence for some of the same mutations in U.S. families.
 It shows that a number of genes implicated in severe genetic syndromes can have milder mutations that primarily cause autism, and could broaden the number of genetic tests available to families.